Coronavirus (COVID-19) - FAQs

 How are you protecting your staff, such as drivers?

 We are actively communicating with our drivers and reminding everybody of the importance of good hygiene practice.
 In addition, as with the main customer touch point areas, we are also increasing the frequency of cleaning within driver cabs and other areas our staff come into greater contact with.
 The ventilation holes on the assault screens are now sealed.
 Drivers are being provided with face masks, hand santiser and surface wipes to aid protection.

 What about the handling of cash?

 To decrease direct contact, we are encouraging passengers to use alternative methods of payment to cash (where possible) although we do recognise that some of our passengers do not have access to our mobile app, our key cards or contactless payment cards.
 We will continue to accept cash, though we will not provide change so please try and have the correct fare.
-Any cash tendered will be placed directly into a plastic bag.
-Please do not be offended if they do this.
-This is a temporary measure.

 How will I know if the situation has changed?

 As the situation evolves, we will continue to engage with government, follow guidance from PHE and provide advice and updates to customers on our services.
 We will primarily be doing this using our website and e-mail communications and would advise passengers to keep an eye on these for updates.
 You can sign up for e-mails from Brighton & Hove Buses by clicking here.

 I have been unable to use the full validity of my bus pass due to being told to self-isolate or work from home.
 Can I have a refund on the unused section?